jasdeepkhalsa/gruntjs-skeleton/README.md

 * Detailed information on upgrading from Grunt 0.3.x to Grunt 0.4.x is available here: http://gruntjs.com/upgrading-from-0.3-to-0.4

 ## Change logs ##
+* 0.0.3 - Fixed bug of CSS minification not working for multiple CSS files and throwing error "Warning: Object #<Object> has no method 'expandFiles'".
+Updated CSS plugin to from mincss to cssmin and to version 0.4.0.
 * 0.0.2 - Fixed bug of no minification of JavaScript files.
 Now using Uglify plugin for minification.
 Added css reset by Eric Meyer so that Grunt minifies the css rather than throwing errors.
 Updated documentation.
 * 0.0.1 - Initial commit